 Communication, Collaboration, and Coordination Among Partners

-When a TC warning signal is issued by the weather authority, other government departments are expected to make corresponding arrangements, for example the Education Department for an announcement on school closure, the Department of Transportation for road closures, in accordance with prescribed procedures and coordination mechanism in the contingency plan.
+When a TC warning signal is issued by the weather authority, other government departments are expected to make corresponding arrangements, for example the Education Department for an announcement on school closure, the Department of Transportation for road closures, in accordance with prescribed procedures and coordination mechanisms in the contingency plan.
 By law or by agreed practices, relevant government authorities should publish and maintain guidelines for hazard preparedness so employers-employees and schools-parents can develop arrangements for suspension and resumption of work and school, based on the level of warnings.

 Key partners usually need to take actions before the public do once the warning is issued.
 They will typically ask for longer lead times from the weather authority before the warning decision can be confirmed.
 Under such scenarios, communication protocols between the two sides will be important to exchange information in a clear, easily understandable, and unambiguous manner.
 Given the uncertainty involved in TC forecasting, likelihood- or risk-based communication terminology is recommended.
 For example, “high chance to raise TC signal during X to Y PM” instead of saying “TC signal will be issued at time X”, or “high-risk of shoulder-level storm flooding” instead of “storm surge will reach X metres above MCD”.

 To ensure all members of the public, including partners, can understand the TC signals and warning messages to take appropriate actions, short videos, radio programmes, public talks, governmental seminars, as well as site visits to key partners, should happen as a means of public education.
 It shall be conducted on a regular basis throughout the year, especially during the quiet seasons.
-Physical and virtual open day of the NMHS can be organized to introduce the work of weather authority and boost public understanding and awareness on severe weather including TC.
+Physical and virtual open day of the NMHS can be organized to introduce the work of the weather authority and boost public understanding and awareness on severe weather including TC.
 Through such interactive engagements, trust may also be built up between the weather authority and the people.

 3.4 After Action Review

 Assessing performance after a disaster is an important step for improving response during the next disaster, updating standard operating procedures, building resilience, increasing capacity, and determining where training and education is needed.
-During the process good practices can be identified, suggestion on how to incorporate lessons learnt, address accountability, consider how to address vulnerable and underserved communities, and ascertain how well the response was executed can be reviewed.
+During the process good practices can be identified, suggestions on how to incorporate lessons learnt, address accountability, consider how to address vulnerable and underserved communities, and ascertain how well the response was executed can be reviewed.

 According to the World Health Organization’s Guidance for After Action Review (AAR), “an AAR is a review of all actions taken during the response to an event.
 The review aims to identify capacities in place before the response, any challenges that came to light during it, the lessons identified, and any good practices observed during the response, including the development of new capacities”.
 You may refer to the Figure 3 for the AAR roadmap.